charlesamoreira/katpool-app/README.md

    - The server connects to the Kaspa network via the RPC client.
 It fetches block templates from Redis channel.

 2. **Fetching Block Templates**:
-   - The server fetches a new block template from the Kaspa network.
-We have used [go-app](https://github.com/Nacho-the-Kat/katpool-blocktemplate-fetcher): to fetch block templates using gRPC connection and sends them over redis channel.
+   - We have used [go-app](https://github.com/Nacho-the-Kat/katpool-blocktemplate-fetcher): to fetch new block template from the Kaspa network using *gRPC* connection and sends them over redis channel.
    - Katpool-app fetches block templates from Redis channel.
    - It creates a PoW object from the template to help miners validate their work.
    - The block template and PoW object are stored in the `templates` map.